rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L6_wait_JavascriptExecutor.md

 //		driver.findElement(By.cssSelector("input[placeholder='Type to Select Countries']")).sendKeys("some country");
 		driver.findElement(By.cssSelector("input[placeholder='Type to ']")).sendKeys("some country");
 		driver.findElement(By.xpath("//a[@href='https://rahulshettyacademy.com/documents-request']")).click();
 	}
 }

 ```

-# Explicit wait
+## 2. Explicit wait(Conditional Wait)

 **Explicit Wait in Selenium**

-By using the Explicit Wait command, the WebDriver is directed to wait until a **certain
+* By using the Explicit Wait command, the WebDriver is directed to wait until a **certain
 condition occurs** before proceeding with executing the code.

-Setting Explicit Wait is important in cases where there are certaih elements that
+Setting Explicit Wait is important in cases where there are certain elements that
 naturally take more time to load.
 If one sets an implicit wait command, then the
 browser will wait for the same time frame before loading **every web element**.
 This
 causes an unnecessary delay in executing the test script.